Wednesday, December 31, 2025

 I am actually doing this.

-Meeting the girl from India taught me that I am never truly alone, even when I am solo.
-The world is full of people on their own similar journeys, just waiting to connect.
-And the stairs?
-Well, they taught me that sometimes, the only way up is a hard, sweaty climb, and you might as well laugh while you're doing it.
-I am here, imperfectly prepared, but perfectly present.
-The free-fall has begun.
+Meeting that girl reminded me that "solo" travel doesn't mean you're actually alone.
+The world is full of people doing the exact same thing, just waiting to connect.
+And those stairs?
+They taught me that sometimes the only way up is a hard, sweaty climb, so you might as well laugh while you’re doing it.

 SOLO TRIP 2024